sevensolutions/traefik-oidc-auth/website/docs/getting-started/middleware-configuration.md

 The outer curly braces and backticks are used to escape the inner curly braces.

-Note that this *only* applies for configuring Traefik from a YAML file, where it performs its own template expansion.
+Note that this *only* applies for configuring Traefik from a YAML file, where it performs it's own template expansion.
 If you are using the Kubernetes CRDs, you should *not* escape, just template as usual:

 ```yml
 Headers: